solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 ### PostgreSQL on Azure hosting options

-The concepts Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) typically define the public cloud provider and the enterprise customer resource responsibilities.
+The concepts of Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) typically define the public cloud provider and the enterprise customer resource responsibilities.
 Both approaches are common ways to host PostgreSQL on Azure.

 ![This diagram shows the cloud adoption strategy.](media/cloud-adoption-strategies.png "Cloud adoption strategy")